swiftlang/swift-evolution/proposals/0427-noncopyable-generics.md

 1. A struct, enum or class declaration.
 2. A generic parameter declaration.
 3. A protocol declaration.
-4. An associated type declaration.
+4. An associated type declaration; does not support suppression (see Future Directions).
 5. The `Self` type of a protocol extension.
 6. The generic parameters of a concrete extension.